 Participation in Community

 Under the corporate philosophy “Information Revolution — Happiness for everyone,” the SoftBank Group lays out the sustainability vision “Help shape the next 300 years for our future generations and the planet.”
-The SoftBank Group is committed to promoting social contribution activities including supporting the development of the next generation based on one of the activity themes “Maximize our potential as a group by joining forces with people around the world to make a positive impact on society.”
+Based on one of the activity themes “Maximize our potential as a group by joining forces with people around the world to make a positive impact on society”, the SoftBank Group cooperates with the Group companies under instruction from Chief Sustainability Officer in-charge of group-wide sustainability initiatives to promote social contribution activities including supporting the development of the next generation.

 Program Assisted by Pepper－Support of Next Generation Education